What to Expect:

 Approach to Therapy

-To treat depression and low mood, I utilize CBT and DBT, as well as behavior activation strategies.
+To treat depression and low mood, I utilize CBT and DBT, as well as behavioral activation strategies.
 Goals can include decreasing unhelpful thought patterns and behaviors, increase helpful behaviors, thought patterns and increase activity.
 I work collaboratively with my patients to enact strategies, thought and behavioral changes to target improved mood.
 DBT includes a set of behavioral skills to help that cope with painful thoughts and emotions.

 To treat of anxiety, phobias, and OCD, I utilize ERP.
 The nature of these disorders is "a misfire" of fear in our brain in response to a trigger.
 This can be considered a "misfire" in that the fear is either incongruent to the stressor or the intensity of the fear is incongruent to the trigger.
 Another consideration would be that there is a real danger, but the extent of the anxiety or obsession is negatively affecting quality of life or ability to function.
 The goal of ERP is to expose to the emotion of fear (though it can be guilt as well) and teach the individual how to tolerate to the intensity of the emotion without blocking it.
 Over time, this helps reduce the frequency of "misfire" and helps the individual better tolerate difficult or uncomfortable emotions and anxiety.